-The overestimation problem of the BIC-p method mainly comes from that of the recall part.
-The final model selected by the SCAD misses several true variables; thus, the true recall is very small.
-However, if we were to use the heavily weighted candidate models that miss several true variables in the PAVI calculation, the recall would be overestimated.
-For the SCAD and ARM combination, using the heavily weighted models that miss several true variables in PAVI will overestimate of the recall and underestimate the precision, although these two effects cancel each other to some degree.
+The over-estimation problem of the BIC-p method mainly comes from overestimation of the recall part.
+The final model selected by SCAD misses several true variables, thus the true recall is very small.
+However, if one uses the heavily weighted candidate models that miss several true variables in the PAVI calculation, the recall would be over-estimated.

+For SCAD and ARM combination, using the heavily weighted models that miss several true variables in PAVI will give us over-estimation of the recall and under-estimation of the precision, while these two effects cancel each other to some degree.

-The underestimation by the ARM methods mainly comes from that of the precision part, while the estimated recall is close to (slightly overestimates) the true recall.
-The Lasso tends to miss true variables and over-select redundant variables in the examples.
-Thus, the true precision of the Lasso is small.
+The under-estimation by ARM methods mainly comes from the underestimation of the precision part, while the estimated recall is close to (slightly over-estimating) the true recall.
+Lasso tends to miss true variables and overselect redundant variables in the examples.
+Thus, the true precision of Lasso is small.

-For the Lasso and BIC combination, using the heavily weighted models that miss several true variables with small coefficients in PAVI overestimates the recall and underestimates the precision, although these two effects cancel each other to some degree.
+For Lasso and BIC combination, using the heavily weighted models that miss several true variables with small coefficients in PAVI computing will give us over-estimation of the recall and under-estimation of the precision, while these two effects cancel each other to some degree.

-Both issues are mainly caused by the fact that the candidate models with large weights cannot recover all the variables with small true coefficients.
-Then, the problem is worsened by the high correlation between the features.
+Both issues are mainly caused by the fact that the candidate models with large weights could not recover all the variables with small true coefficients, and the problem is further worsened by the existence of high correlation among the features.